 1. Evaporate It Out

-First, you can try to evaporate some of the alcohol out of the tincture by putting the recommended tincture dose into a hot cup of tea and give it to your child after the tea has cooled.
-The hot tea will cause most of the alcohol to evaporate out with the steam.
+First, you can try to evaporate some (around 15%) of the alcohol out of the tincture by putting the recommended tincture dose into a hot cup of tea and give it to your child after the tea has cooled.
+The hot tea will cause some of the alcohol to evaporate out with the steam (USDA, 2007).

 2. Change The Route